-- 1. A Comprehensive Sign Program (CSP) shall be required for any new commercial or industrial development that meets one or more of the following criteria: - a.
-The development includes more than one commercial or industrial tenant within the same building. - b.
-The development includes more than one freestanding building, not including allowable accessory buildings as defined in Section 44-04-14. - 2.
-A Comprehensive Sign Program (CSP) shall not be required for any existing commercial or industrial development until amortization criteria in Section 44-10-08.E.1 are met.
+- 1. A Comprehensive Sign Plan (CSP) shall be required for any new non-residential development that meets one or more of the following criteria: - a.
+The development includes more than one non-residential tenant or use within the same building. - b.
+The development includes more than one freestanding building, not including permitted accessory buildings as defined in Section 44-04-14. - 2.
+A Comprehensive Sign Program (CSP) shall not be required for any existing non-residential development until amortization criteria in Section 44-10-08.E.1 are met. - 3.
+Any property owner may apply to create a Comprehensive Signage Plan (CSP) to be applied to any property within the owner's control.